-There were many in Israel that did everything in their power to discredit the Lord Jesus and trap Him, by asking leading questions, so that they could accuse Him of blasphemy against God or insurrection against Rome.
-On a certain day, as Jesus prepared to set out on His journey, a man ran to Jesus to seek an answer to a question, that lay heavy on his heart.
+There were many in Israel that did everything in their power to discredit the Lord Jesus and trap Him by asking leading questions so that they could accuse Him of blasphemy against God or insurrection against Rome.

-Jesus was just preparing to journey to Jerusalem, when He was intercepted by this person.
-Other gospels identify him as a rich, young ruler, but the focus in Mark's gospel, was his eagerness to reach Jesus, for he came running to see the Lord, before He set out on His journey.
-The man knelt respectfully before Him, with a question that was obviously burning in his heart..
-Good Teacher, what shall I do to inherit eternal life?'
+And then, as Jesus was just preparing to journey to Jerusalem, He was intercepted by a man who ran to Him to seek an answer to a question that lay heavy on his heart.
+Other Gospels identify him as a rich, young ruler, but the focus in Mark's Gospel was his eagerness to reach Jesus, for he came running to see the Lord before He set out on His journey.
+The man knelt respectfully before Him with a question that was obviously burning in his heart: "Good Teacher, what shall I do to inherit eternal life?"

-In His pre-cross ministry, Jesus was only sent to the lost sheep of the house of Israel.
-Following in the footsteps of John the Baptist and all Old Testament prophets, Christ's message to Israel was to repent and turn back to God - for Israel's promised kingdom was close at hand, and Jesus was claiming to be their King.
+In His pre-Cross ministry, Jesus was only sent to the lost sheep of the house of Israel.
+Following in the footsteps of John the Baptist and all Old Testament prophets, Christ's message to Israel was to repent and turn back to God - for Israel's promised kingdom was close at hand and Jesus was claiming to be their King.

-This man did not ask what must I do to be saved.. but what must I do to inherit eternal life.
+This man did not ask what must I do to be saved... but what must I do to inherit eternal life.
 Justification for Jew and Gentile alike is by faith.
-One must believe on God, and the Lord Jesus Christ Whom He has sent, in order to be saved.
-Eternal life is not gained by doing something - what must I DO to be saved?
-Eternal life is gained by believing on someone - Believe on the Lord Jesus Christ, and you will be saved.
+One must believe on God and the Lord Jesus Christ Whom He has sent, in order to be saved.
+Eternal life is not gained by doing something: "What must I DO to be saved?"
+Eternal life is gained by believing on someone: "Believe on the Lord Jesus Christ, and you will be saved."

-And so it was not his question on inheritance that immediately grabbed Christ's attention... for forgiveness of sins, eternal life and a heavenly inheritance is God's free gift to ALL, who believe on the Lord Jesus Christ, as their perfect kinsman Redeemer and substitute for sin.
+And so it was not his question on inheritance that immediately grabbed Christ's attention... for forgiveness of sins, eternal life and a heavenly inheritance is God's free gift to all who believe on the Lord Jesus Christ as their perfect Kinsman-Redeemer and substitute for sin.

 Jesus was indeed GOOD.
-He is the only man Who can legitimately be labelled as 'good', for He was the holy Word of God, made flesh.
-He was the eternal Son of God Who had been born into the human race as the perfect, sinless Son of God.
-Jesus was not contradicting this man's comment, but seeking to identify his motive for correctly referring to Him as GOOD Master.
+He is the only Man Who can legitimately be labelled as 'good' for He is the holy Word of God, made flesh.
+He is the eternal Son of God, born into the human race as the perfect, sinless Son of Man.
+Jesus is the Good Master.
+He is the Good Teacher, for Jesus is the incarnate God, made in the likeness of sinful flesh - yet without sin.

-Eternal life is not gained by what WE do, but by what Christ did.
-Eternal life and entrance into the kingdom of God, is gained... not by what we do but by what we believe.
-The Lord Jesus was testing this man, who seemed to be so earnestly seeking the truth.
+Eternal life is not gained by what we do, but by what Christ did.
+Eternal life and entrance into the kingdom of God is gained... not by what we do but by what we believe.
+"For God so loved the world, that He gave His only begotten Son, that whoever believes in Him shall not perish, but have eternal life."
+The Lord Jesus was testing this man who seemed to be so earnestly seeking the truth.
 Jesus wanted to discover if the man was willing to confess Christ as the incarnate God, and be saved.
-Would he confess, You are the Christ the Son of the living God?
-Did he call Jesus 'good teacher' for the correct reason?
+Would he confess, "You are the Christ the Son of the living God?"
+Did he call Jesus 'Good Teacher' for the correct reason?

-The encounter with the Lord Jesus, when this young man ran to ask Him the momentous question, which lay so heavily on his heart, did not immediately cause this earnest young man to confess this Good Teacher as his Eternal God.
+The encounter with the Lord Jesus, when this young man ran to ask Him the momentous question which lay so heavily on his heart, did not immediately cause this earnest young man to confess this 'Good Teacher' as his Eternal God.